-The project holder shall demonstrate that the project activities do not cause any net harm to the communities and/or environment by addressing potential risks related to environmental and socio-economic safeguards that may arise during implementation of the project activities.
-To support this, the project holder shall apply BioCarbon's SDSs tool20 (formerly known as the No Net Harm Environmental and Social Safeguards NNH) and demonstrate preventive and mitigation measures for each potential risk.
+The project holder shall demonstrate that the project activities do not cause any net harm to the communities or environment by identifying and addressing potential risks and impacts related to environmental and socio-economic safeguards.

+To support this, the project holder shall apply BioCarbon's SDSs tool (formerly known as the No Net Harm Environmental and Social Safeguards NNH) and implement monitoring, preventive, and mitigation measures for each identified risk.
+These measures shall be integrated into the project design and maintained throughout the project's duration.